Vitiligo is a long-term condition where pale white patches develop on the skin. It's caused by the lack of melanin, which is the pigment in skin.

 - skin around body openings, such as the eyes

-Non-segmental vitiligo is the most common type of vitiligo, affecting around 9 out of 10 people with the condition.
+Non-segmental vitiligo is the most common type of vitiligo, affecting around 9 in 10 people with the condition.

 In segmental vitiligo (also known as unilateral or localised vitiligo), the white patches only affect one area of your body.